 "Bad periods are normal.
-Take paracetamol."— what you've probably been told
+Take paracetamol.", what you've probably been told

 Endometriosis

-NICE NG73 sets out a clear pathway for assessment, investigation and referral of suspected endometriosis.
+NHS guideline NG73 sets out a clear pathway for assessment, investigation and referral of suspected endometriosis.
 It is explicit that diagnosis should not depend on transvaginal ultrasound being normal.

-What GPs miss02
+What GPs miss

-The letter asks for03
+The letter asks for

 • An NG73-aligned assessment for endometriosis